 Varicose veins are tortuous dilated segments of vein associated with valvular incompetence.

-They arise from incompetent valves, which permit blood flow from the deep venous system to the superficial venous system (at the sapheno-femoral junction and sapheno-popliteal junction).
+They arise from incompetent valves, which permit blood flow from the deep venous system to the superficial venous system (at the sapheno-femoral junction and sapheno-popliteal junction, but other perforating veins exist).
 This results in venous hypertension and dilatation of the superficial venous system (Fig. 1)

 98% of varicose veins are primary idiopathic varicose veins.
-Secondary causes may include deep venous thrombosis, pelvic masses (e.g. pregnancy, uterine fibroids, and ovarian masses), or arteriovenous malformations.
+Secondary causes may include deep venous thrombosis, pelvic masses (e.g. pregnancy, uterine fibroids, and ovarian masses), or arteriovenous malformations (such as Klippel-Trenaunay Syndrome).

 The Edinburgh Vein Study showed an age-adjusted prevalence rate for varicose veins of 39.7% in men and 32.2% in women, with around 40% of women affected during or after pregnancy.
 Further work has demonstrated that the risk of varicose veins increases every year by 1.9% in men and 2.6% in women.